SaherHassaballa/algorithm_project/README.md

 ### ✅ Overview

 The **Student Dashboard** is a web application built using the Streamlit framework.
 It provides an interactive platform for managing and visualizing student data, including names, grades, and performance levels.
+The application features a modern dark theme and a responsive layout.

 ---

 ### ✨ Features

 1. **Dark Theme and Styling**

    - Custom dark mode applied using CSS.
    - Modern styling for buttons, tables, and charts.

 2. **Header and Footer**

    - Engaging header image.
-   - Footer with branding and copyrights.
+   - Footer with branding and copyright.

 3. **Data Input**

    - Enter student name, grade, and performance.
-   - Submit data to save it into the database.
+   - “Submit” button saves data into the database.

 4. **Data Display**

    - Display all student records sorted by grade and performance.
-   - Interactive and readable table layout.
+   - Interactive, styled table for readability.

 5. **Statistics**

-   - Mean, median, and mode of student grades using `st.metric`.
+   - Calculates and shows mean, median, and mode of grades via `st.metric`.

 6. **Visualizations**

    - **Histogram** of grades (Plotly).
    - **Pie chart** of performance levels.